LuxoftSDL/sdl_requirements/detailed_docs/SDL-HMI_API/OnStatusUpdate_TRS.md

 6.

 In case

-SDL is built with PROPRIETARY or EXTERNAL_PROPRIETARY flag

 an app (App_1) registers in the first ign cycle from consented device,

 PTU retry sequence is in progress

 and a new application (App_2) registers during the retry sequence

-PoliciesManager must
+SDL must

  - send SDL.OnStatusUpdate(UPDATE_NEEDED, UPDATING) to HMI
- - send BC.PolicyUpdate request to HMI to start the new PTU sequence after retry
+ - send request* to start the new PTU sequence after retry

+ _Info:
+ a. * if SDL is built with PROPRIETARY or EXTERNAL_PROPRIETARY flag -> SDL sends BC.PolicyUpdate to HMI
+ b. * if SDL is built with HTTP flag -> SDL sends OnSystemRequest to mob app_

 ## Non-functional requirements
 HMI API